curtisburns/festival-companion-app/README.md

 ## App Description
 Festinate is a festival companion app, designed for mobile first.
-Users have access to a variety of features, such as adding festivals, adding and deleting other users as friends, and creating and managing car shares.
-It also features external APIs to offer useful, up-to-date information about the festival.
+The purpose of the app is for festival organisers to be able to add the event to the feed so that users can confirm their attendance and arrange car shares, while also being informed of the weather for upcoming events.
+This is achieved through the use of a passenger and attendee system and external APIs such as MapQuest and Dark Sky.

 ## Technologies Used